• 7 min read

 Conclusion

-After several years of exceptional growth, it is natural to wonder whether Dubai real estate prices could decline in 2026.
-However, current market evidence does not point to a broad-based downturn.
-Instead, the data suggests a market entering a more balanced phase, where price growth is moderating rather than reversing.
+After several years of exceptional growth, it is natural to question whether Dubai real estate prices could decline in 2026.
+Recent data shows that the market has entered a more balanced period, with slower momentum and increased selectivity among buyers.

 difc sheikh zayed road view and museum of the future